 No regular Rath Yatra, chariot to move within temple premises

-The Gujarat High Court had Saturday evening ordered stay on the procession, scheduled to be taken out on Monday, as it may spread coronavirus infection among people who would gather along the route of the event.
-"In view of the high court order, it has been decided to organise the 143rd procession at a small level- only within the temple premises- and not on a large scale as was the case in the past," the chief priest said.
+The Gujarat High Court had Saturday evening ordered stay on the Rath Yatra procession, scheduled to be taken out on June 23, as it may spread coronavirus infection among the people who would gather along the route of the event.
+"In view of the high court order, it has been decided to organize the 143rd procession at a small level- only within the temple premises- and not on a large scale as was the case in the past," the chief priest said.

 The chariot will stay within the temple premises throughout the day so that the devotees can take darshan while adhering to the social distancing norms, he said.
 Taking to Twitter, Chief Minister Vijay Rupani welcomed the "timely decision" taken by the trustees of the temple of not taking out a procession in view of the pandemic.